BuildAndDestroy/temperpi/README.md

 * Built for Raspberry Pi, Debian Buster build.

     1)  Install the hardware following the wire diagram, schematics.png
-    2)  Turn on the Raspberry Pi and download the zip file to /home/pi/.
+    2)  After a clean Raspbian install, turn on the Raspberry Pi and download git repo to /opt/.
-    3)  Switch to root user or use "sudo" for next command.
+    3)  Switch to root user and run ./secure_rpi.sh
-    4)  ./secure_rpi.sh
-    5)  After reboot, move the repo to /home/heateduser/.
-    6)  "sudo su" to root with your new password and change working directory to /home/heateduser/.
+    4)  After reboot, "sudo su" to root with your new password and change working directory to /opt/.
-    7)  ./build.sh
+    5)  ./build.sh
     6)  After reboot, enjoy!

 # Now GA!
 Install works!